Controlling Dynamical Systems into Unseen Target States Using Machine Learning

 In this paper, we build on the control mechanism introduced in \cite{haluszczynski2021controlling,haluszczynski2023controlling} to guide dynamical systems into previously unseen target states.
 This general framework is not restricted to the next-generation reservoir computer employed here and can also be implemented with alternative methods, such as the minimal reservoir computer, traditional reservoir computing techniques, or other suitable machine learning techniques.
 The core idea is to train the machine learning method to predict the desired dynamics of the system, represented as the state $\textbf{X}(\rho_i)$ at a given system parameter $\rho_i$.
-Notably, the dynamics of the desired state $\textbf{X}(\rho_i)$ do not need to be recorded beforehand for training.
+In particular, the dynamics of the desired state $\textbf{X}(\rho_i)$ does not need to be recorded prior to training.
 Instead, the system can leverage the ability to predict unseen states, as explained in the previous Section, and be trained using the available data.
 If the system instead evolves to a different state $\textbf{Y}$ --- due to external influences or changes in its bifurcation parameters $\rho_j$ --- an external force $\textbf{F}(t)$ is applied to guide the dynamics back to the desired state $\textbf{X}(\rho_i)$.
 Without this intervention, the system would persist in state $\textbf{Y}$, following its natural trajectory $\textbf{u}(t)$.

-To compute the appropriate control force $\textbf{F}(t)$, it is necessary to predict how the system trajectory $\textbf{u}(t)$ would evolve if it were in the desired state $\textbf{X}(\rho_i)$.
+To compute the appropriate control force $\textbf{F}(t)$, it is necessary to predict how the trajectory of the system $\textbf{u}(t)$ would evolve if it were in the desired state $\textbf{X}(\rho_i)$.
 This hypothetical trajectory is defined as $\textbf{v}(t)$.
-Assuming the reservoir computer has been trained effectively, it can accurately forecast the future trajectory $\textbf{v}(t)$ as if the system were in state $\textbf{X}(\rho_i)$.
-By comparing this predicted trajectory to the actual system evolution in state $\textbf{Y}$, the control force is computed based on the difference between the actual and hypothetical trajectories:
+Assuming that the reservoir computer has been trained effectively, it can accurately forecast the future trajectory $\textbf{v}(t)$ as if the system were in state $\textbf{X}(\rho_i)$.
+By comparing this predicted trajectory with the actual state evolution of the system $\textbf{Y}$, the control force is calculated based on the difference between the actual and hypothetical trajectories: